 CHLORO

-Chloro uses spatial data and mixed reality to analyze your room, identify the best spots for houseplants, and provide actionable care recommendations.
+Chloro is a mixed reality app that uses spatial data and mixed reality to analyze your room, identify the best spots for houseplants, and provide actionable care recommendations.
+Currently in closed beta testing, with early access available early spring 2026.

 Final Design